 |Board Member||Board Title||Audit Committee Title||Remuneration Committee Title||Nomination Committee|

 |Dr Jonathan Copus||Chief Executive Officer||– – –||– – –||– – –|

 |Andrew Darbyshire||Chief Financial Officer||– – –||– – –||– – –|

 |Chris Jepps||Chief Operating Officer||– – –||– – –||– – –|

-The Board comprises four non-executive and four executive members as at 8th December 2015.
-The Board plans at least eight regular meetings during the year, with ad hoc meetings as necessary.
 The role of the Board is to provide leadership of the Company and to set strategic aims within a framework of prudent and effective controls which enable risk to be managed.
-The Board: